bcit-ltc/infrastructure-documentation/docs/services-systems.md

 > [https://vault.ltc.bcit.ca](https://vault.ltc.bcit.ca)
 >
-> * VPN required
 > * Login with your BCIT credentials using the **LDAP** authentication method

 [Hashicorp Vault](https://vaultproject.io) is the LTC's secrets management platform.
-It stores secrets used for apps, database credentials, certificates, etc..., and serves as an authentication middleware to secure communication between source code repositories and deployment endpoints.
+It stores secrets used for apps, database credentials, certificates, etc..., and serves as an authentication middleware to secure communication between source code repositories and deployments.

 ## Rancher

 > [https://rancher2.ltc.bcit.ca](https://rancher2.ltc.bcit.ca)
 >
-> * VPN required
 > * Login with your BCIT credentials

 We use Kubernetes to deliver our apps and services and Rancher is an easy-to-use UI for Kubernetes.
 Rancher helps us manage the workloads and services on our clusters.

-## Legacy Web Servers
+## Legacy Servers

+> **prod1.ltc.bcit.ca**: [http://ltc.bcit.ca](http://ltc.bcit.ca)

 Several applications are still served from older virtual machines; work to migrate these workloads to Kubernetes is ongoing.

-**prod1.ltc.bcit.ca**: [http://ltc.bcit.ca](http://ltc.bcit.ca)